 In this report, the TIGTA stated that “the IRS’s implementation of the post-filing compliance validation system was initially scheduled for January 2017 but has been delayed to May 2017.”
 This new system, known as the ACA Compliance Validation (ACV) system, will be coming online soon and will provide the IRS with the ability to identify non-compliant employers.
 A lack of funding for the development of these systems has delayed its completion and provided for an atmosphere that lulled employers into complacency in relation to their ACA compliance strategy.

 It is clear that the IRS is moving forward with a plan to assess non-compliant employers with the legislatively dictated penalties in the near future.
 These penalties will be substantial.
 Remember, it’s not too late to comply.
 While you may have missed the filing deadlines, a late-filing penalty will be a fraction of the penalty for intentional non-compliance.
 Contact our team today to find out how you can easily use the Integrity ACA solution to meet your ACA compliance needs by emailing us at email@example.com or by phone at (217) 732-3737.
-Our website has a plethora of ACA educational information and you can sign up for one of our regular webinars to get a first-hand look at our solution.
+We have a plethora of ACA educational information and you can watch our on-demand webinar to get a first-hand look at our solution.

 Note: The Treasury Inspector General for Tax Administration (TIGTA) was established under the IRS Restructuring and Reform Act of 1998 to provide independent oversight of IRS activities.
 TIGTA promotes the economy, efficiency, and effectiveness in the administration of the internal revenue laws.
 It is also committed to the prevention and detection of fraud, waste, and abuse within the IRS and related entities.